krikamol/group/index.md

 3. **Regulation**: How do we regulate the deployment of ML models in heterogeneous environments to ensure the democratic use of AI?

+We adopt a multi-disciplinary approach to answer these questions by exploring ideas and mathematical tools in statistics, economics, game theory, and mechanism design.

 Our group is part of [CISPA--Helmholtz Center for Information Security](https://cispa.de/en){:target="_blank"} in Saarbrücken, Germany and the [ELLIS Unit Saarbrücken](https://ellis.eu/units/saarbrucken){:target="_blank"}.
 The [Helmholtz Association](https://www.helmholtz.de/en/){:target="_blank"} is a union of 18 scientific-technical and biological-medical research centers, which makes it the largest scientific organisation in Germany.

 <br>